BarryRip/CS2800-GROUP-PROJECT/README.md

 This repository contains the lisp file that holds all of the code related to our mechanized proof.
 It also contains the entirety of our pen-and-paper proof.
-To access the file, simply open the lisp file in ACL2s and run the code.
+To access the file, simply open the lisp file named "iteratively-palindromize_FINAL_DRAFT.lisp" in ACL2s and run the code.

-(NOTE: currently, the last theorem is unable to be proved by ACL2s)
+We have also included our draft code and draft pdf, which are both clearly labeled in the repo.